 An audit of both companies involved in the merger or acquisition will help you to scope the size of your task.
 Unlike the implementation phase, this is not a physical audit of your branded assets, but of people and processes:

-As a result of the brand creative process, you will already have developed and set the ground rules for your brand identity and established the non-negotiable elements, for example, colour and font.
+As a result of the brand creative process, you will already have developed and set the ground rules for your brand identity and established the non-negotiable elements, for example, color and font.
 This includes non-graphic positioning elements and statements – brand purpose, values etc. Use these as your way-markers for your brand’s onward journey.

 Remember, successful M&A branding isn’t just about merging logos; it’s about uniting cultures and unleashing the combined energy of your powerhouse brands.
 With a pre-flight audit and the essential building blocks listed above, you’ll be well on your way to crafting a unified brand identity that resonates with the world.
-The following are three building blocks to creating a solid brand ecosystem within your organisation:
+The following are three building blocks to creating a solid brand ecosystem within your organization:

 'Remember, successful M&A branding isn't just about merging logos; it's about uniting cultures and unleashing the combined energy of your powerhouse brands.'